catalyst-cooperative/pudl/docs/dev/naming_conventions.rst

   * ``assn``: Association tables provide connections between entities.
 This data can be manually compiled or extracted from data sources.
-If the asset associates data from two sources, the source names should be included in the ``asset_name``.
+If the asset associates data from two sources, the source names should be included in the ``asset_name`` in alphabetical order.
-    The source names should appear in the same order for all assets that associate the two sources.
 Examples:

     * ``core_pudl__assn_plants_eia`` associates EIA Plant IDs and manually assigned PUDL Plant IDs.